AztecProtocol/dev-rel/tooling/sparta/src/roles/nodeOperators/README.md

-# Guardian Role Commands
+# Node Operator Role Commands

-The Guardian role is the base role for users in the Sparta Discord bot system.
+The Node Operator role is the base role for users in the Sparta Discord bot system.
 Users who have successfully verified in Discord receive this role and can access the following commands.

 ## Available Commands